Go to Reviews.org US Edition

 USS Callister is the one Black Mirror episode that Charlie Brooker has shown interest in creating a sequel for, and by the end of the episode, you’ll know why.

 Ever since Netflix came into the picture, Black Mirror has hopped back-and-forth between stories set in the UK and stories set in the US.
 History has shown that original UK TV shows rarely benefit from the migration to the US but this wasn’t a reboot, just a different flavour.
-Still, we went it with middling expectations.
+Still, we went in with middling expectations.

-The first episode of season 3, Nosedive, managed to blow those expectations out of the water.
+The first episode of season 3 Nosedive managed to blow those expectations out of the water.

 The technology at Nosedive’s core is a social network where anyone can have their manners, appearance, lifestyle and personality rated by people they come into contact with.
 This creates a bubble of high-class users who all benefit from each other’s interaction, lifting each other up, and low-status users that the system works against.
-Conceptually, it seems a bit on the nose at first glance, a bit “old man shouts at cloud”.
+Conceptually, it seems a bit on the nose at first glance, a bit old-man-shouts-at-cloud.
 But Bryce Dallas Howard’s ratings-obsessed (we mean, obsessed) Lacie single-handedly makes Nosedive one of the most enjoyable episodes to date.